ErfanFathii/Boost_1_80_0/README.md

 sudo apt-get install build-essential g++ python-dev autotools-dev libicu-dev libbz2-dev libboost-all-dev
 ```

-Secondly there are some few steps to do :
+Secondly, there are a few steps to do :

 ```
 ./bootstrap.sh --prefix=/usr/